astropy/astropy/docs/table/access_table.rst

   or column as a list of fixed-width strings.
 This could be used as a quick way to save a table.

-These methods use column format specifications if available and strive to make the output readable.
+These methods use :ref:`table_format_string` if available and strive to make the output readable.
 By default, table and column printing will not print the table larger than the available interactive screen size.
 If the screen size cannot be determined (in a non-interactive environment or on Windows) then a default size of 25 rows by 80 columns is used.
 If a table is